 'Keep our public spaces safe, welcoming and walkable' - Ludlow council rolls out a friendly initiative to tackle dog mess

-A Shropshire town is rolling out a new initiative to help kerb dog mess on the pavements.
+A Shropshire town is rolling out a new initiative to help curb dog mess on the pavements.

 Ludlow Town Council is placing stencils on pavements to remind people not pick up any mess left behind by their dog.